DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-08-Precision_over_power.md

 *Not always,* RAE said, sensing his thoughts. *Power attracts conflict.
 Precision allows you to avoid it.
 Or end it quickly.*

-**Which do we need?**
+*Which do we need?*

 *Both.
 But we're building the right foundation.
 Trust the process.*

 Jason set the washer down carefully.
-His hands had stopped shaking.
-The headache was fading to a manageable throb.

-Tomorrow they'd learn dampening.
-Then carrier tuning.
-Then whatever came next.

 One precise step at a time.